 TeensVolunteer.org is a free service that connects teens with the latest volunteer opportunities in California.
-Through our website, nonprofit organizations can post their volunteer listings, and teens can sign up via the TeensVolunteer platform.
+It has been online since May 2018, and has connected more than 20,000 teens to volunteering.

 Emiko Rohn, Founder and Executive Director

-Emiko Rohn designed and built TeensVolunteer.org in May 2018 during her freshman year at Berkeley High School.
-She was inspired to start the site after struggling to find local volunteer opportunities that were geared towards teenagers.
-You can read more about the founding of TeensVolunteer.org through the interview linked here.
+Emiko Rohn launched TeensVolunteer.org in May 2018 during her freshman year at Berkeley High School.
+You can read more about the founding of TeensVolunteer.org in an interview linked here.

-Academically, Emiko has a keen interest in environmental science and is president of her high school’s STEMinist Club, which empowers women to pursue careers in science, technology, engineering, and math.
-She has interned at the David Brower Center in Berkeley, the John Muir Project, Climate Action Now!, and the Middleton Lab at UC Berkeley, where she played a vital role in research that tracked elk populations in Yellowstone National Park.
+Emiko is a big advocate of sustainability and has held a number of environmental internships at organizations such as the David Brower Center in Berkeley, the John Muir Project, Climate Action Now!, and the Middleton Lab at UC Berkeley, where she played a vital role in research that tracked elk populations in Yellowstone National Park.
 Through this internship, Emiko will be a co-author in an academic research paper to be published later this year.
 At her school, Emiko is president of the STEMinist Club (a club that encourages women to pursue careers in STEM fields) and co-founder of the Caring Community Club, a volunteer club that helps Bay Area nonprofits.

-When she’s not busy with school, volunteering, or interning, Emiko is a competitive pianist.
+When she’s not busy with school, volunteering or interning, Emiko is a competitive pianist.
 She started playing at age three and has won numerous competitions in the San Francisco area, including first place in the USA composers category at the U.S. Open Music Competition.
-Emiko will start college in fall 2021 and hopes to major in environmental science.
+Emiko will attend Dartmouth College in fall 2021 and plans to major in environmental science.

 Sydney Henderson, Director of Communications